-Faculty Fellowship Exhibition – Henry Bermúdez and Bernard Collins
+Faculty Fellowship Exhibitions – Henry Bermúdez and Bernard Collins

 After an intensive jurying process, Fleisher teaching artists Henry Bermúdez and Bernard Collins were selected as the 2019 faculty fellows.
 Bermúdez is the recipient of the Dene M. Louchheim Faculty Fellowship, which was created in memory of Dene Louchheim, who served as chair of Fleisher from 1964 to 1980.
 Collins has been awarded The Fred and Naomi Hazell Faculty Fellowship, established by artist, musician, poet and craftswoman Naomi Hazell to support the efforts specifically for painters working in oils.